Dog Adrenal Glands

 Cushing's is a common endocrine system problem in dogs.
 In 85% of cases it isn't caused by adrenal gland, but by the pituitary gland, called pituitary dependent hyperadrenocorticism (PDH).
 15% of the time the condition is caused by a tumor on the adrenal gland problem called a functional adrenal tumor (FAT).

-Breed where an above effected by Cushing's CS is typically found in middle-aged to old dogs.
-Common breeds include miniature poodle, dachshund, terrier breeds, boxer, beagle.
+Cushing's CS is typically found in middle-aged to old dogs.
+Common breeds with a higher incidence of the disease includes the miniature poodle, dachshund, terrier breeds, boxer, beagle.
 FAT tend to occur more frequently in large breed dogs than PDH.

 If your veterinarian detects an adrenal gland tumor, she will also look for a tumor on the pituitary gland (PDH) since these two types or tumors are often seen together.